 Pursuant to the provisions of Section 203 of the Act, the Key Managerial Personnel of the Company are Mr. Sharad Kumar Saraf, Chairman & Managing Director, Mr. Sudarshan Kumar Saraf, Co-Chairman & Managing Directors, Mr. Navneet Kumar Saraf, CEO & Whole-time Director, Mr. Ashish Kumar Saraf, Whole-time Director & Chief Financial Officer, Mr. Atanu Choudhary, Whole-time Director and Mr. Neeraj Rai, Company Secretary of the Company.
 There was no change in the Key Managerial Personnel during the period under review.

-The Remuneration and other details of Key Managerial Personnel for the financial year ended March 31, 2019 are mentioned in the Extract of the Annual Return which is attached to the Boards Report.
+The Remuneration and other details of Key Managerial Personnel for the financial year ended March 31, 2022 are mentioned in the Corporate Governance Report, forming part of this report.

 Meetings of the Board of Directors

 The Board of Directors of your Company met 4 (four) times during 2021-22.
 The Meetings were held on June 25, 2021, August 12, 2021, November 12, 2021 and February 14, 2022.
 The time gap between any two consecutive meetings are in compliance with the provision of the Companies Act, 2013 and SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.

 As on March 31, 2022 the Audit Committee comprised of five Independent Directors namely Mr. Vinod Agarwala (Chairman), Mr. Aubrey Rebello, Mr. Jagdeesh Mal Mehta, Mr. Vishwambhar C. Saraf and Ms. Vaishali Choudhari, all the recommendations made by the Audit Committee were accepted by the Board.